HackYourFutureBelgium/working-with-code/README.md

 - Turning on GitHub Pages for live websites
 - Using Project Boards to track projects
 - Using Issues to start a conversation about a specific ... issue
+- Using Pull Requests to review code and merge branches

 **Git**:

 - Using Git to add and commit changes locally on your computer
 - Using Git to pull and push changes between your computer and GitHub
+- Using branches to organize your work

 **Visual Studio Code**: